Workspace AKVIS Coloriage can work independently as a standalone program and as a plug-in to a photo editor.

 calls the Preferences dialog box for changing the program's options.

-To the left of the Image Window there is a Toolbar with the following tools:
+To the left of the Image Window there is a Toolbar which contains tools for drawing and editing strokes, as well as tools for fine-tuning the colorized image.

-The settings of the active tool are shown in the floating window that appears when you click on the tool button or when you right-click on any part of the Image Window.
+The settings of the active tool are shown in the floating window that appears when you right-click any part of the Image Window.
 If you click outside of the floating window, it disappears.

-To scroll the image in the Image Window you can press the spacebar on the keyboard and drag the image with the left mouse button.
-Use the scroll wheel of the mouse to move the image up/down, by keeping the Ctrl key pressed (Macintosh: ) – to the left/to the right, by keeping the Alt key pressed (Macintosh: Option) − scale the image.
-Right-click on the scroll bar to activate the quick navigation menu.
+To scroll the image in the Image Window, you can press the spacebar on the keyboard and drag the image with the left mouse button.
+Use the scroll wheel of the mouse to move the image up/down, by keeping the Ctrl key pressed (Mac: ⌘) – to the left/to the right, by keeping the Alt key pressed (Mac: Option) − scale the image.
+Right-click the scroll bar to activate the quick navigation menu.

-You can also change the image scale by entering a new coefficient into the scale field and pressing the button Enter (Return in Macintosh).
+You can also change the image scale by entering a new coefficient into the scale field and pressing the button Enter (Return in Mac).
 The drop-down menu shows some frequently used coefficients.

-You can use hot-keys to change the image scale + and Ctrl++ ( ++ in Macintosh) to increase the image scale and - and Ctrl+- ( +- in Macintosh) to reduce the scale.
+You can use hotkeys to change the image scale + and Ctrl++ (⌘++ in Mac) to increase the image scale and - and Ctrl+- (⌘+- in Mac) to reduce the scale.